 This club in Arguineguin is favored for their large apartments with balconies and views of the spectacular ocean, golf course, and the pools.
 If those are not enough, each apartment also has fully equipped kitchen and comfortable lounge area.
 Guests of all ages will also enjoy the many on-site activities available, such as mini golf and water polo for kids aged 4-10, canoeing and archery for ages 11-15, and paddle tennis, squash, giant chess board and shuffle board for adults just to name a few.

 This splendid property is just a minute walk away from Playa del Cura and has a fabulous rooftop swimming pool where guests can lounge while admiring the breathtaking views of the Atlantic.
 They offer large rooms with private balconies and junior suites with a separate bedroom.
 This resort is recommended for golfers as the Anfi Tauro Golf Resort is just a 5-minute drive away.
+Book Now!

 Everyone loves food, and for Foodie Globetrotters, a gastronomic experience is just as important as the sights to see.
 Travelers fly around the globe, cross seas, or even walk miles to visit places, but they rarely find that one special place they’d keep coming back to.
 In Mogan, they know that taking care of their tourists will make them come back for more.
 So, they offer the most stunning places and make sure to satisfy their tummies.
 With a growing number of tourists each year, needless to say, it has been effective.